 - Add the widget to a sidebar and configure settings as required.

-- First version forked from Sidebar Login by Mike Jolley.
+- Initial release forked from Sidebar Login by Mike Jolley.

 - Add option to change size of avatar.